-Note: Performance tuning information for single processor and multiprocessor programs resides in Linux Application Tuning Guide.
+Note: Performance tuning information for single processor and multiprocessor programs resides in Linux Application Tuning Guide for SGI X86-64 Based Systems.

 dlook Command

 The dlook(1) command displays the memory map and CPU use for a specified process.
 The following information is printed for each page in the virtual address space of the process: